 The first season has a total of nine episodes.

-- Episode 2 – Remember the Alamo Listing – First, Justin is challenged to sell a home that is still under construction.
+- Episode 2 – Remember the Alamo Listing – First, Justin is challenged to sell a home still under construction.
 Next, Roh gets criticized for his open house.
 Later, Andrew copes with an emotional seller.

 - Episode 3 – When You Wish Upon A Starchitect – Andrew lands a hot new listing.
 Meanwhile, construction is finally finished on Justin’s listing, but it still proves difficult to sell.